 What are polysemantic neurons?

-As an example, this image shows feature visualizations of one particular neuron.
-This neuron activates when it sees either a cat face, cat legs, or the front of a car.
-Note that the reason why this neuron is responding to both cats and cars is not that they share some subtle feature.
+As an example, this image shows feature visualizations of a neuron that activates when it sees either a cat face, cat legs, or the front of a car.
+As far as anyone can tell, this neuron is not responding to both cats and cars because cars and cats share some underlying feature.
+Rather, the neuron just happened to get two unrelated features attached to it.

 How do we know that the neurons are not encoding some sort of shared similarity?